MCDReforged/ExamplePlugin/readme.md

 ## Packed Plugin

+The recommended plugin format of MCDR

+This branch is also a good example for you plugin to be store in VCS

 Run `python -m mcdreforged pack` in console, then you will get a packed plugin `ExamplePlugin-v1.0.0.mcdr`

 Put `ExamplePlugin-v1.0.0.mcdr` into the plugin folder of MCDR to use it